Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Introduction

 where $\Phi$ is the SM Higgs doublet, and $M$ the Majorana mass term for the right-handed neutrinos.
 Note that this Majorana mass is a $3\times3$ matrix.
 After spontaneous electroweak symmetry breaking, the first term yields a Dirac mass term for the active neutrinos.
 The presence of a Majorana mass allow us to employ the so-called type I seesaw mechanism that results into $m_\nu \simeq m_D^T M^{-1} m_D$ and $m_N\sim M$.

-For Yukawa couplings of order one in Eq.~\eqref{eq1}, this simple and plausible mechanism requires the right-handed neutrino masses to be very large, above $10^{12}$~GeV.
+For Yukawa couplings of order one in Eq.~\eqref{eq1}, this simple and plausible framework requires the right-handed neutrino masses to be very large, above $10^{12}$~GeV.
 Consequently, this mechanism is hardly testable by existing experiments.
 It would be interesting if one could successfully explain neutrino masses and dark matter without invoking a very large energy scale suppression.
 A possible route is to consider light right-handed neutrinos with masses around $1$~keV.
-If one of the three right-handed neutrinos is lighter than the others, than it can be made cosmologically stable as long as the mixing between the right-handed neutrino and the SM states is sufficiently small.
-This scenario is dubbed sterile neutrino dark matter \cite{Dodelson:1993je,Asaka:2005an}.
+If one of the three right-handed neutrinos is lighter than the others, then it can be made cosmologically stable as long as the mixing between active and right-handed neutrinos is sufficiently small.
+This scenario is dubbed sterile neutrino dark matter\footnote{For sterile neutrino and Higgs portal considering freeze-in production mechanism, see \cite{De_Romeri_2020}.} \cite{Dodelson:1993je,Asaka:2005an}.
 The dark matter relic density is found through a non-resonant production \cite{Dodelson:1993je}, which is based on the active-sterile neutrino oscillations.
 The approximate relic density is \cite{Dolgov:2000ew,Abazajian:2001nj,Abazajian:2005gj,Asaka:2006nq,Kusenko:2009up},